Equipment to be protected

 These much faster harmonics are superimposed on top of the basic 50Hz wave-form.
 The result of this, bearing in mind that equipment designed to operate at 50Hz may now be experiencing, for example, 300Hz, is that the electrical components heat up, reducing their working life.

-A generator receiving triplin harmonics superimposed onto the basic 50Hz will experience higher running temperatures and can be expected to have both a shorter working life and a reduced power output.
+A diesel generator receiving triplin harmonics superimposed onto the basic 50Hz will experience higher running temperatures and can be expected to have both a shorter working life and a reduced power output.
 Although this undesirable side effect can be reduced with filters, the greater the size of the generator, the less it will be affected.

 Temperature also plays a significant role.
 With the generator running, a rise of 10°C is usual within the plant or engine room.
 If the ambient temperature is already 20°C the resultant 30°C temperature will be detrimental to the generator.
 Larger generators with adequate capacity run cooler so heat becomes much less of a problem.